Algebraic Evaluation Theorems: Acknowledgments

-The AE relates the counts of agreements and disagreements between the classifiers and sample statistic of the test itself and the correctness of the classifiers in responding to the test.
-The sample statistics of the test are the number of questions it contained for each label,
+There are two types of sample statistics for these test models.
+The first type are statistics about the type of questions on the test.
+The integer version of those are the number of questions it contained for each label,

 where \indij{\ell_i}{\ell_j} is the indicator function,